wayfair-incubator/dagger/README.md

 Check out the [project documentation][dagger-docs].

-For an overview on how repository structure and how to work with the code base, read the [Development Guide][development-docs].
+For an overview on the repository structure and how to work with the code base, read the [Development Guide][development-docs].

 [dagger-docs]: https://wayfair-incubator.github.io/dagger/latest/